albertzak/open/readme.md

 Miller's thesis -- OMG related works

-"**Global namespaces create intractable political problems.** Froomkin’s Toward a Critical Theory of Cyberspace [Fro03] examines some of the politics surrounding ICANN.
+"**Global namespaces create intractable political problems.** Froomkin's Toward a Critical Theory of Cyberspace [Fro03] examines some of the politics surrounding ICANN.
 In a world using key-centric rather than name-centric systems, these intractable political problems would be replaced with tractable technical problems."

-**"Data provides only irrevocable knowledge, so don’t bother wrapping it (in a caretaker/membrane)"**
+**"Data provides only irrevocable knowledge, so don't bother wrapping it (in a caretaker/membrane)"**

-"Lauer and Needham’s On the Duality of Operating System Structures [LN79] contrasts “message-oriented systems” with “procedure-oriented systems.”
+"Lauer and Needham's On the Duality of Operating System Structures [LN79] contrasts "message-oriented systems" with "procedure-oriented systems."
 Message-oriented systems consist of separate process, not sharing any memory, and communicating only by means of messages.
 The example model presented in their paper uses asynchronous messages.
 Procedure-oriented systems consist of concurrently executing processes with shared access to memory, using locking to exclude each other, in order to preserve the consistency of this memory. .
 The example model presented in their paper uses monitor locks [Hoa74].
-Their “procedure-oriented systems” corresponds to the term “shared-state concurrency” as used by Roy and Haridi [RH04] and this dissertation."
+Their "procedure-oriented systems" corresponds to the term "shared-state concurrency" as used by Roy and Haridi [RH04] and this dissertation."